machal/cssmine-content/content/npm-bower.md

-Package Managers: npm and Bower
+Package Managers: NPM and Bower
 ===============================

 Two package managers?
 This might be a pretty pickle for novices.
-In the following paragraphs, you will find out when to use npm and when Bower.
+In the following paragraphs, you will find out when to use NPM and when Bower.

 When dealing with UI, you can use these two managers for installing two types of
 packages: